 Craigbank is close to all amenities including the train station, bus stop, general store/post office and restaurants.
 The River Fillan is also within walking distance.
 The house, which dates from the late 1800s, has been recently refurbished by the new owners and has been sympathetically modernised throughout.
-In addition to 6 en-suite bedrooms and a bunkroom, all with tea/coffee-making facilities and TV, Craigbank boasts a breakfast conservatory, residents’ lounge with wood-burning stove, private off-road parking and an excellent drying room for your wet clothes and boots.
+In addition to 5 en-suite bedrooms, all with tea/coffee-making facilities and TV, Craigbank boasts a breakfast conservatory, residents’ lounge with wood-burning stove, private off-road parking and an excellent drying room for your wet clothes and boots.
 There is also a garden open to residents which has fantastic views of the surrounding hills.

 Crianlarich & Surrounding Areas